 Addiction Psychiatry Fellowship

-West Virginia University’s Addiction Psychiatry Fellowship is part of the nation’s first cohort of programs to achieve ACGME accreditation.
-It is unfortunate that our state’s highly publicized and well documented opioid crisis makes us “ground zero” for this epidemic.
-However, we have accumulated knowledge and experience in helping people with Opioid Use Disorder and comorbidities.
-We are the frontline fighters in this battle and currently have one of the country's largest Buprenorphine Medical Assisted Treatment programs.
+West Virginia University’s Addiction Psychiatry Fellowship is a one year ACGME accredited program.
+Eligible applicants must be on track to complete an ACGME accredited psychiatry residency program.
+West Virginia’s well documented and highly publicized opioid crisis makes us “ground zero” for this epidemic, giving trainees access to patient populations with significant need for addiction related recovery/treatment services.
+WVU currently has one of the largest Buprenorphine Medical Assisted Treatment programs in the nation.
+Our faculty has accumulated knowledge and experience in helping people with Opioid Use Disorder and comorbidities.
 As leaders in both research and treatment, our Addiction Psychiatry fellowship program is tasked with enriching the lives of our patients and the community.
 We strive to ensure that our trainees become highly coveted healthcare providers who are prepared to lead this battle.

 Our fellows will learn the continuum of recovery-oriented addiction services while working in different levels of care: from our Dual Diagnosis unit to our newly opened 30-bed 28-day residential treatment facility, and to our Intensive Outpatient Program.